svandragt/silverstripe-hiddenfields/README.md

 ## Usage

-* Extract / clone this so that the path to _config.php is SITEROOT/HiddenFieldsDataExtension/_config.php
+1. Install using composer `composer require "svandragt/silverstripe-hiddenfields:*"`
-* Attach the DataExtension to your DataObjects / Page types through the configuration system:
+2. Attach the DataExtension to your DataObjects / Page types through the configuration system:

 ```
 Object::add_extension("DataObject","HiddenFieldsDataExtension");